andrew/ultimate-awesome/README.md

 - [awesome-devops-mcp](https://github.com/agenticdevops/awesome-devops-mcp) - List of Awesome MCP Servers and Clients for building Agentic Devops .
 - [awesome-frontend-resources](https://github.com/baspinarenes/awesome-frontend-resources) - A list of awesome Frontend resources.
 - [awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
 This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.
-- [awesome-opendata-software](https://github.com/commondataio/awesome-opendata-software) - Awesome list of the software tools related to opendata: data catalogs, ingestion tools, data prep tools and so on.
 - [awesome-AIDD](https://github.com/daiyun02211/awesome-AIDD) - Awesome AI-aided Drug Discovery.
 - [awesome-linkedin-ai-courses](https://github.com/drhazemali/awesome-linkedin-ai-courses) - Awesome LinkedIn Learning Courses in AI Industry.
 - [awesome-geocaching](https://github.com/FoxFil/awesome-geocaching) - 🌍 Websites, applications, and other resources for Geocaching.
-- [Awesome-Specialized-Medical-LLMs](https://github.com/FreedomIntelligence/Awesome-Specialized-Medical-LLMs) - A collection of research on specialized medical LLMs for specific diseases and distinct medical specialties, organized by ICD-10 chapters.
 - [awesome-static-digital-libraries](https://github.com/hardyoyo/awesome-static-digital-libraries) - Delightful Static Digital Library projects and resources.
 - [awesome-github-profile](https://github.com/imaaquibali/awesome-github-profile) - A collection of awesome readme templates to display on your profile.
 - [awesome-imgcook](https://github.com/imgcook/awesome-imgcook) - Awesome list for imgcook related projects.